 The capsule should be swallowed whole.
-The capsule or its contents should not be crushed, divided, dissolved, sucked or chewed as the enteric-coating of the minitablets prevents irritant effects on the gut.
+The capsule or its contents should not be crushed, divided, dissolved, sucked or chewed as the enteric-coating of the minitablets (present inside the capsule shell) prevents irritant effects on the gastrointestinal tract.

 4.3 Contraindications